ACrazyD/pmmoecon/README.md

 # PMMO Addon Script (Made for LoungeCraft Econ)
 We are loungecraft and this is our PMMO Script we have removed mods we dont use, and added a lot of mods we are useing for pmmo - These are all free to use without needing to ask me first, Im posting this so i dont loose it, and so others can use it.

+All the addons are located in the start_old.js script located in the Scripts folder

  Current Addons
  - Create (Tweaked)